-LETRS provides practical support to teachers with tools that are available 24/7-online, print, and face-to-face or live online professional learning unit sessions-and ongoing support throughout the school year with strategies specific to instruction.
-LETRS meets educators where they are in terms of resources and options and can be used with any quality literacy program.
-Additionally, LETRS implementations are set in research-based implementation science to deliver the most effective and impactful professional learning to help teachers succeed.
+Lexia LETRS provides practical support to teachers with tools that are available 24/7-online, print, and live in-person or live online professional learning unit sessions-and ongoing support throughout the school year with strategies specific to instruction.
+Lexia LETRS meets educators where they are in terms of resources and options and can be used with any quality literacy program.
+Additionally, Lexia LETRS implementations are set in research-based Implementation Science to deliver the most effective and impactful professional learning to help teachers succeed.

-Integrated Bridge to Practice exercises
+Integrated Bridge to Practice Exercises

-Throughout LETRS, Bridge to Practice opportunities allow teachers to apply evidence-based concepts and best practices to daily classroom instruction.
+Throughout Lexia LETRS, Bridge to Practice opportunities allow teachers to apply evidence-based concepts and best practices to daily classroom instruction.
 The online Bridge to Practice exercises are designed to bolster transference of knowledge to classroom practice.
-Explicit directions are provided, as well as downloadable tools for support.
+Explicit directions are provided as well as downloadable tools for support.

-Detailed dashboards and reporting
+Detailed Dashboards and Reporting

-LETRS gives participants and administrators the ability to measure participation and knowledge gains, along with the flexibility for teachers to have agency over their learning.
+Lexia LETRS gives participants and administrators the ability to measure participation and knowledge gains and the flexibility for teachers to have agency over their learning.